- Licensing Services

 24 licenses issued across the state

-OLYMPIA – The Washington State Liquor Control Board (WSLCB) today issued the state’s first 24 marijuana retailer licenses.
+OLYMPIA – The Washington State Liquor and Cannabis Board (WSLCB) today issued the state’s first 24 marijuana retailer licenses.
 A complete listing, including contact information of the new retail licensees, can be found online within the Public Records section of the WSLCB website.

 The 24 applicants were notified via email early this morning that they were approved for a retail license.
 Once approved for a license, producers and/or processors are able to file a required manifest for transporting to retail locations.
 Following a 24 hour quarantine period, they may begin transporting products to retail stores.
 Marijuana retailers may begin selling marijuana at their discretion following receipt of product and entering it in to the traceability system.

 Businesses receiving their licenses today represent the first of 334 licenses allotted by the WSLCB for retail sales who have successfully completed the licensing process.
 Locations receiving licenses were selected by taking into account population, geographic dispersion and the individual applicant’s readiness to be licensed.